progenetix/progenetix.github.io-legacy/pages/_doc/services-intervalfrequencies.md

 #### Stream JSON data

-JSON formatting is provided in a Beacon v2 response, inside the `response.results` array.
+JSON formatting is provided in a Beacon v2 response, inside the `results` array.
 Each frequency set is provided as object, with the single bin frequencies in `interval_frequencies`.
 For more information see the [beaconresponse json](/doc/beaconresponse-json.html) documentation.

-For the usual "single frequency set" use case this would result in a possible direct access to the frequecy list at `response.results[0].interval_frequencies`.
+For the usual "single frequency set" use case this would result in a possible direct access to the frequecy list at `results[0].interval_frequencies`.

 ```
 {